jackboyman01/Godot-Main-Menu/README.md

 # Godot-Main-Menu
-It is a Main Menu with transitions for Godot.
+it is a Main Menu with transitions for Godot
-It also has an options Menu.